TaoRuijie/Speaker-Recognition-Demo/readme.md

 # Speaker Verification Demo

-This code is modified based on https://github.com/clovaai/voxceleb_trainer
+This code is modified based on https://github.com/clovaai/voxceleb_trainer , include the pretrain model.

-The pretrain model used here is also the model that repositories provided.

 Speaker verification is to judge if two utterance belong to the same speaker based on the each person's unique voiceprint